kstenerud/safe-encoding/README.md

 ### All

  * Safe for use in JSON, SGML formats, source code strings, without escaping
+ * Safe for use in path, query, and fragment components of URIs
  * Safe for use in formatted documents
  * Safe for use in legacy text processing systems
  * Support for length fields
  * Liberal whitespace rules
  * No padding characters
+ * Safe for use in filenames on POSIX file systems
  * Sortable in generic text sorting algorithms (such as file listings)

 ### Safe64 and below

- * Safe for use in URIs without escaping
+ * Safe for use in all URI components without escaping
- * Safe for use in filenames
+ * Safe for use in filenames on all file systems

 ### Safe32 and below

- * Useful for human input situations such as activation codes.
+ * Useful for human input situations such as activation codes
- * Easily confusable characters & digits are interchangeable.
+ * Easily confusable characters & digits are interchangeable
- * Uppercase and lowercase characters are interchangeable.
+ * Uppercase and lowercase characters are interchangeable